LopezGroup-ICIQ/care/README.md

 conda activate care_env
 ```

+⏲ 8s (Ubuntu), 9s (macOS)

 3. Enter the repo and install the package with pip:

 ```bash
 cd care
 python3 -m pip install .
 ```
+⏲ 4min20s (Ubuntu), 1min50s (macOS)

-*NOTE: MacOS users might need to launch a new shell at this point in order for the entry points to work correctly.*
+*NOTE: macOS users might need to launch a new shell at this point in order for the entry points to work correctly.*

-4. (optional) To interface to energy evaluators from [Open Catalyst Project](https://github.com/FAIR-Chem/fairchem), first install `torch_sparse` and `torch_scatter` following the instructions in the [Pytorch Geomteric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) page depending on your device settings.
+4. (optional) To interface to energy evaluators from [Open Catalyst Project](https://github.com/FAIR-Chem/fairchem), first install `torch_sparse` and `torch_scatter` following the instructions in the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) page depending on your device settings.
 Then, just run:

 ```bash
 python3 -m pip install .[ocp]
 ```

+⏲ 17s (Ubuntu), 19s (macOS)

 5. (optional) To employ [MACE](https://github.com/ACEsuit/mace) models as energy evaluator, run: